M4Diffuser: Multi-View Diffusion Policy with Manipulability-Aware Control for Robust Mobile Manipulation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work presented a hybrid control framework \textit{$M^{4}$}Diffuser for mobile manipulation, integrating a \textbf{multi-view diffusion transformer policy} with a \textbf{reduced whole-body quadratic programming (ReM-QP) controller}.
 The framework addresses two long-standing challenges: the limited adaptability of classical model-based planners and the instability of purely learning-based policies.
 By leveraging multi-view visual observations and proprioceptive feedback, the diffusion transformer policy generates robust high-level end-effector goals.
 The ReM-QP controller then translates these goals into smooth and feasible whole-body motions, achieving real-time coordination between the mobile base and the manipulator arm.
 Extensive evaluations in simulation and real-world environments validate the framework’s effectiveness. \lzhang{In simulation, ReM-QP reduces execution time by 28\% and lowers end-effector jerk by 35\%.
 In real-world tasks, \textit{$M^{4}$}Diffuser achieves an average of 82\% success rate with only 6.8\% collisions, representing a relative gain of about 28\% higher success and 69\% fewer collisions compared to the OMPL baseline.
 Moreover, our method consistently outperforms strong learning-based baselines, including HoMeR~\cite{sundaresan2025homer}, achieving about 10\% higher success and over 5\% fewer collisions.}Generalization experiments further demonstrated robustness for unseen objects and novel scene configurations.
-Beyond these empirical gains, our framework advances the state of the art in three aspects: (1)~it unifies navigation and manipulation through a single whole-body control pipeline, avoiding brittle decoupling strategies; (2)~it removes reliance on fiducial markers, enabling fully marker-free deployment; and (3)~it achieves a favorable balance between the adaptability of learning-based policies and the precision of optimization-based control, ensuring scalability and deployability.
+Beyond these empirical gains, our framework advances the state of the art in three aspects: (1)~it unifies navigation and manipulation through a single whole-body control pipeline, avoiding brittle decoupling strategies; (2) it removes reliance on fiducial markers, enabling fully marker-free deployment; and (3)~it achieves a favorable balance between the adaptability of learning-based policies and the precision of optimization-based control, ensuring scalability and deployability.
+In summary, hybridizing diffusion-based visuomotor policies with efficient whole-body optimization provides a robust and generalizable solution for mobile manipulation.
+Our framework achieves safe, marker-free operation in unstructured kitchen environments, while generalizing to unseen objects and task variations, paving the way toward practical deployment in homes, warehouses, and healthcare settings.